algomusic/Live-Coding-Toolkit-for-Pure-Data/README.md

  - cycle : phrase looper
  - periodic : stepped simple harmonic motion
  - euclid : euclidean rhythm generator
+ - randchord : generate and store a randomised chord
  - randseq : generate and store and randomised number sequence
  - defer : schedule an event into the future by a number of beats
  - ramp : stepped transition between two values